kele/kele.github.io/content/_2017/jun/en/foxy-2.md

 What's the difference?

-Something can go wrong while trying to bind the socket (i.e. the port can be already in use).
-This can be handled in many different ways (all with different trade offs):
+Something may go wrong while trying to bind the socket (i.e. the port can be already in use).
+This can be handled in many different ways (all with different trade-offs):

 - throwing an exception (Java, C++?),
 - returning a pointer (C, C++),
 - returning two values `(TcpListener, bool)` (Go),
 - [`std::optional`](http://en.cppreference.com/w/cpp/utility/optional) (C++17).

 Throwing an exception does not make the programmer handle it.
-Retruning a pointer or a `bool` value does not help here either. `std::optional` can be simply ignored using `*`.
+Returning a pointer or a `bool` value does not help here either. `std::optional` can be simply ignored using `*`.
 Rust tries to follow a different path.
 Instead of the abovementioned solutions, an object is returned in a wrapping (`Result`).
 This